 Easy DIY Dog Treat Recipes for the Holidays

 Looking for something to give the dog person in your life?
 Or, maybe you’re looking for something to give your own dog for the holidays?
 We’ve got you covered.
-While we’re all still (mostly) stuck inside so why not roll up your sleeves, get messy and make some healthy dog treats that look good and get 5 paw reviews!
+Roll up your sleeves, get messy and make some healthy dog treats that look good and get 5 paw reviews!

 Turn some music on, get baking and have some fun making delicious dog treats for your best four legged friend!

 When trying a new dog treat it's important to start with small amounts and give your dog's stomach some time to adjust.
 Feeding a small quantity of something new and waiting 12-24 hours before feeding more will allow your dog's GI tract time to adjust as well as giving you time to notice any negative side effects a new ingredient may have on your dog.